javawtee/components/README.md

 # components
-This repository dedicated for all components I made
+This repository is dedicated for all components I created during the development of my personal website: www.javawtee.com